tmcaul/tmcaul.github.io/_pages/about.md

 {% include base_path %}

-I'm a scientist, Cambridge grad, and Imperial College PhD student, with a PhD in applying data science to microstructural characterisation methods.
+I'm a scientist and Cambridge grad, currently finishing up my PhD at Imperial College London.

 This site (unashamedly) hosts my **CV**, **highlights** from my research, a record of my **publications**, and a **blog** including demo workflows and things I find interesting.